-Gov. John Hickenlooper of Colorado — who originally strongly opposed the initiative that regulated marijuana in his state — recently said that, while implementation was challenging, it was “also one of the things I’m most proud of.”
+Gov. John Hickenlooper of Colorado — who originally strongly opposed the initiative that regulated marijuana in his state — said that, while implementation was challenging, it was “also one of the things I’m most proud of.”
 He also said that, from a “35,000-foot level,” things in Colorado have gone well, citing things like the fact that health officials have not seen increased teen use or a dramatic increase in overall consumption, and that polls show residents are increasingly in favor of continued legalization.

-In Colorado alone, 30,000 people are actively licensed to work directly in cannabis businesses, which does not count all the people in related industries like security, garden supplies, technology providers, engineers, consultants, and others.
+In Colorado alone, over 41,000 people are actively licensed to work directly in cannabis businesses, which does not count all the people in related industries like security, garden supplies, technology providers, engineers, consultants, and others.
 As Gov. Kate Brown of Oregon explained, her state has “a great opportunity for us to grow a nascent industry that could create good-paying jobs around the state of Oregon and help grow our economy.
 That’s what we should be focused on.”

 According to Gov. Jay Inslee and Attorney General Bob Ferguson of Washington state: